ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 ### 1.1.
 Input Dimensions — Hardware Hierarchy

 Input dimensions describe **where** a value lives in hardware.
-The standard progression follows the GPU execution model from finest to coarsest granularity:
+The standard progression follows the GPU execution model from finest to coarsest granularity: There are two kinds of layouts.

-#### Distributed (Register-based) Layouts
+#### 1. Distributed (Register-based) Layouts
+it depicts physical layout in hardware.
 ```
 "register" → Index into per-thread register slots (values held by one thread)
 "lane"     → Thread ID within a warp (0–31 on NVIDIA, 0–63 on AMD)